 RSpace ELN – A one-of-a-Kind Product

-RSpace is also the only ELN designed specifically for enterprise deployments at Universities.
-The product builds upon and is complementary to its proven predecessor, eCAT, with scaleable architecture, modern product design and connectivity to the modern data tools that scientists already use, like box.com, dropbox.com, google drive, Dspace and more.
+RSpace is also the only ELN designed specifically to support modern enterprise scale Research Data Management (RDM) workflows and infrastructure used by Universities and research institutes.
+The product builds upon its predecessor, eCAT, with scaleable architecture, support for use with mobile devices, and connectivity to the modern data tools that scientists already use, like box.com, dropbox.com, google drive, Dspace, Dataverse, Figshare, Mendeley and more.
+RSpace also includes a flexible, fully integrated sample tracking and inventory management system.